 On the road leading to the museum, you’ll cross Ellerbee Creek Trail.
 Park nearby and enter the trail on the side across from the museum.
 You’ll first walk along in the open, then you’ll round a corner and enter the woods.
 Keep an eye out on your left and you’ll see Steve.

 He’s actually pretty easy to find but tough to photograph due to his size and trees around him.

 While there, it’s worth taking a short hike on the trail and enjoying the day.

-Museum of Art Outdoor Park
+2. Museum of Art Outdoor Park

 Visitors are encouraged to bike and jog along the trails and picnic while enjoying the art and scenery.
-The park is open dawn until dusk daily and is perfect to explore solo.

 Exploring the Art

 The most prominent artwork is Gyre, by Thomas Sayre, the three large amazing rings in the distance that are visible from anywhere in the park.

 There are also two interactive pieces of art meant for children and adults to play.